 Movement decoration: Branded oscillating weight

-Functions: Hours, minutes, small seconds, date, day of week, tachymeter
+Functions: Hours, minutes, small seconds, date, day of the week, tachymeter

 Power reserve: 46 hours